kagy8585/call-daemon/README.md

 # call-daemon
-Simple automtic recall application for Android
+Simple application for automatic repeated calls.
+The main purpose of this application is to reach busy call centers, without pressing the call button again and again.